Signs that autistic children are ready for toilet training

 When you’re writing a social story, use words and pictures that your child can understand.
 Suggest possible responses and behaviour, rather than making the story an exact ‘script’ to follow.

-- Use specific language.
+- Use specific language when talking about going to the toilet.
 For example, say, ‘Eddie, sit on the toilet and do a wee’.
-This is clearer than asking your child to ‘sit on the toilet’ and helps your child understand what to do.
+This helps your child understand what to do.

 For our son, it all revolved around change.
 We started by teaching him to wee in the garden, then into a bucket in the garden, then into a bucket inside, then into a bucket next to the toilet, then finally into the toilet.
 This took nearly a year!
 I tried to make the toilet a happy place for him to visit by putting Bob the Builder stickers all over the door and letting him have little matchbox cars.

-Toilet training setbacks for autistic children: tips
+Toilet training setbacks for autistic children: what to do

 Sometimes autistic children who are toilet training can behave in challenging ways.
-For example, they might be afraid of the toilet, go in places other than the toilet, fill the toilet with paper and other materials, continually flush the toilet, smear poo on the wall and other places, and refuse to poo.
+For example, they might be afraid of the toilet, go in places other than the toilet, fill the toilet with paper and other materials, continually flush the toilet, smear poo on the wall and other places, or refuse to poo.

 Constipation